A year abroad as part of your degree gives you the chance to challenge yourself personally in a different academic and cultural environment.

 Where you can go

-Most departments offer opportunities for you to complete a year of your Imperial degree at an institution within Europe through the Erasmus+ exchange scheme.
+Most departments offer opportunities for you to complete a year of your degree at an institution within Europe.
+These are arranged through the Erasmus+ exchange scheme or Swiss-European Mobility Programme.

-It may also be possible to study further afield, for example in the USA, Australia or Singapore, through partnerships developed by your department with institutions beyond the EU.
+It may be possible to study further afield, for example in the USA, Australia or Singapore, through partnerships developed by your department.

 We have chosen our exchange partners carefully.
 Not only do they include some of the world’s best universities, they offer a comparable level of teaching in your subject field.
 This means that the year you spend abroad will count directly towards your Imperial degree.